samirm00/explore/Week2/README.md

 ### Using the grid layout

-The most recent addition to the css toolkit for organising your layout is using `display: grid`.
+The most recent addition to the css toolkit for organizing your layout is using `display: grid`.
 Where every other layout always goes from top to bottom, grid allows you to create a two-dimensional layout.

 The complete guide to grid by css-tricks is the go to guide, read it here: